angeloashmore/react-shopify-hooks/README.md

 ### `useShopifyCheckout`

 ```
-const { checkout, actions, error } = useShopifyCheckout(checkoutId?, setGlobal = true)
+const { checkout, actions, error } = useShopifyCheckout(checkoutId?)
 ```

 Fetches a checkout using the provided checkout ID and provides actions for that checkout.
-If no checkout ID is provided, the global checkout ID is used.
-If no global checkout is availalable, a new checkout is created.

-The global checkout will be set to the checkout unless `setGlobal` is set to false.
+If no checkout ID is provided, all actions except `createCheckout` will fail.

 #### Example